 The plain gables at each end of the group suggest Newton intended his group to be the starting point of a grander High Street, an ambition that would be thwarted by the onset of the Great War.
 Nevertheless these fine civic buildings represent Newton’s most important non-domestic commission, and remain one of the finest local townscapes in the proximity of London.
 The only substantial changes are to the front of the ground floor, adapted in the 1930s to incorporate separate shops either side of the main entrance.
 The group was listed Grade II in 1973.

-Hillmans are dedicated to returning the property to its former Victorian glory, whilst introducing a scheme that is sustainable and that will safe guard the property’s future.
-Hillmans proposed scheme sees The Royal Bell reinstated as a Grand 5 star hotel and community hub.
+Hillmans are dedicated to returning the property to its former Victorian glory, whilst introducing a scheme that is sustainable and that will safeguard the property’s future.
+Hillman’s scheme will see The Royal Bell reinstated as a grand 5-star hotel and community hub.

-To ensure these plans, to return the building to a hotel, provide a viable solution to secure The Royal Bell’s future, the team is working with a Hotel specialist who is advising on the facilities deemed as critical by UK hotel operators.
-To run the hotel as a premium, high star rated hotel requires a minimum of 50 bedrooms with restaurant, function space and spa facilities.
+To ensure these plans, and to return the building to a working hotel that provides a viable solution to secure The Royal Bell’s future, the team is working with a Hotel specialist who is advising on the facilities deemed as critical by UK hotel operators.
+To run the hotel as a premium, 5-star rated hotel requires a minimum of 50 bedrooms with restaurant, function space and spa facilities.

 - Restoration of the Grade II listed building

-This proposal will see the historically important building not only protected from further decay but painstakingly restored to its former glory.
+This development will see the historically important building not only protected from further decay, but painstakingly restored to its former glory.